-Based on the application of the Job Evaluation process, the Council uses the nationally negotiated pay spine as the basis for its local grading structure.
-This determines the salaries of the large majority of the non-school based workforce, together with the use of other nationally defined rates where relevant.
+Based on the application of the Job Evaluation process, the Council uses the nationally negotiated pay spine as the basis for its local grading structure (see table 1) Table 2 shows the distribution of staff across the ay points.
+This determines the salaries of the large majority of the non-teaching based workforce, together with the use of other nationally defined rates where relevant.
 There have been no increases in the national pay spine since April 2009.
+There have been no increases to the pay rates for the Chief Executive or Chief Officers/Directors/ Assistant Director's since April 2008.
 The Council remains committed to adherence with national pay bargaining in respect of the national pay spine and any annual cost of living increases negotiated in the pay spine.